Kenyon Bridge: Description and history

 The Kenyon Bridge is located in a wooded rural setting, a short way east of Town House Road about 0.3 mi south of its junction with Center Road.
 It spans Mill Brook in a roughly east-west orientation.
 It is 96 ft long and 14.5 ft wide, with a roadbed 90 ft long and 13 ft wide.
 The bridge rests on dry-laid stone abutments.
 The bridge's multiple kingpost trusses are sheltered by a sheet metal roof, with vertical plank siding covering the lower 1/3 of the trusses.
 Each truss consists of 28 panel sections between 29 posts.

 The bridge was built in 1882 by James Frederick Tasker (1826–1903), a local builder well known for his bridges.
 Its historic name, Blacksmith Shop Bridge, derives from a shop nearby owned by blacksmith John Fellows.
 It underwent a major rehabilitation in 1963.
 It is now closed to vehicular traffic, but open to pedestrians.
+On Town House Rd, at the approximate DD coordinates of 43.463, -72.3539, a sign for Covered Bridge No. 21 marks this bridge.